Intermittent fasting myths you need to stop believing!

 There are several studies that suggest intermittent fasting is better for losing weight and preserving muscle than regular calorie-restrictive diets.[8]

 If muscle loss does occur when intermittent fasting, it’s more than likely a result of a lack of exercise or protein intake when eating, rather than as a result of restricted eating times.
-As Dr Michael Mosley outlines in this video, it’s important to keep up your protein intake when intermittent fasting to prevent muscle loss.
+It’s important to keep up your protein intake when intermittent fasting to prevent muscle loss.

 5. MYTH: You have to fast for at least 16 hours to see the benefit